CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 The management of the passive network infrastructure is dealt with in the building blocks of the infrastructure (building block layer INF) or industrial IT (building block layer IND).
 Therefore, these topics are not included in this module.

-The logging addressed in this module should be integrated in a comprehensive logging and archiving concept. (see OPS.1.1.5 * Logging *).
+The logging addressed in this module should be integrated into a comprehensive logging and archiving concept. (see OPS.1.1.5 * Logging *).

 The subject of outsourcing is not dealt with in detail in this module.
 Further requirements are described in the module OPS.2.1 * Outsourcing *.